jenkinsci/reliza-integration-plugin/README.md

 * *addRelizaRelease*: This method can only be called within the withReliza wrapper and will send release details to Reliza Hub
     * artId: Parameter to specify artifact id
     * artType: Parameter to specify artifact type
-    * status: If needed, this parameter will set status and override previously set statuses
+    * status: If needed, this parameter will set status and override previously set status environment variables
-* *COMMIT_TIME* and *SHA_256* are parameters set within script which *addRelizaRelease* will read when called
+* *COMMIT_TIME*, *SHA_256*, and *STATUS* are parameters set within script which *addRelizaRelease* will read when called

 ## Example Jenkinsfile/Pipeline usage